 By Carole Bennett, MA

 My ex-husband is 49 years old today.
-Once upon a time, he so successfully sabotaged his life that he no longer had the beautiful home, loving wife, friends or family; he so successfully sabotaged his life that he no longer had a job where his employers and co-workers respected and cared for him; he so successfully sabotaged his life that he soon was out of money and became homeless, and as he had once his belongings were in a paper bag.
+Once upon a time, he so successfully sabotaged his life that he no longer had the beautiful home, loving wife, friends, or family; he so successfully sabotaged his life that he no longer had a job where his employers and co-workers respected and cared for him; he so successfully sabotaged his life that he soon was out of money and became homeless — his belongings were in a paper bag.
 It breaks my heart.

-However, too often, with the slightest hiccup or a continued barrage of hiccups, (whether real or imagined) they retreat to what’s familiar, even when they know it’s detrimental or may produce substantial wreckage.
-The ups and downs of life that the “normie” experiences and can work through become monumental hurdles to the alcoholic/addict and life on life’s terms can be so daunting and overwhelming, their thinking tells them to bail at whatever cost.
+However, too often, with the slightest hiccup or a continued barrage of hiccups (whether real or imagined), they retreat to what’s familiar, even when they know it’s detrimental or may produce substantial wreckage.
+The ups and downs of life that the “normie” experiences and can work through become monumental hurdles to the alcoholic/addict.
+Life on life’s terms can be so daunting and overwhelming, their thinking tells them to bail at whatever cost.

-I tried very hard to down play my own self assurance and heap shovels of positive reinforcement on him as it pertained to any goal, dream or idea he had.
-Whether it was to quit his job and find something more fulfilling, or to go back to school.
-But, in actuality being his own personal cheer leader only made matters worse.
+I tried very hard to downplay my own self-assurance and heap shovels of positive reinforcement on him as it pertained to any goal, dream, or idea he had — whether it was to quit his job and find something more fulfilling or to go back to school.
+But, in actuality, my being his own personal cheerleader only made matters worse.
 He once said that I was just too good and that he wished he could be like me, but couldn’t.
 I was damned if I did, damned if I didn’t.
-He had an invisible, secret calling to self sabotage our life and his life; and he succeeded.
+He had an invisible, secret calling to self-sabotage our life and his life; and he succeeded.

-I believe that the alcoholic/addict knows when they are on the road to self sabotage.
+I believe that the alcoholic/addict knows when they are on the road to self-sabotage.
 They know that their behavior will result in substantial and probable irreparable damage.
-Their credibility, accountability, reliability and dependable will be shot to hell and like a car out of control they can’t bring themselves to hit the brakes or pull to the side of the road.
+Their credibility, accountability, reliability, and dependability will be shot to hell; and like a car out of control, they can’t bring themselves to hit the brakes or pull to the side of the road.

 Deep down inside they realize that using you as a dart board for their actions is ridiculous, and that they alone are responsible for their own proceedings.
 However, pointing the finger at someone else as the catalyst for this reckless behavior makes it palatable and gives them fuel to follow through with their intentions.

-So, if you are in a relationship with someone who is hell bent on playing Russian roulette with self sabotage, know that there is absolutely nothing you can do about it, and you will drive yourself crazy trying to appease.
+So, if you are in a relationship with someone who is hell bent on playing Russian roulette with self-sabotage, know that there is absolutely nothing you can do about it, and you will drive yourself crazy trying to appease.
 Moving locales, expanding your family or switching from Republican to Democrat will not change anything; or if it does, it’s only for a brief moment.
-It’s solely and completely up to the alcoholic/addict to take and keep control of their life; whether in a strong and resilient recovery program or the slippery slope of relapse and self destruction.
+It’s solely and completely up to the alcoholic/addict to take and keep control of their life, whether in a strong and resilient recovery program or on the slippery slope of relapse and self-destruction.